zxue/install-maximo-on-azure-and-aws/README.md

 ## Install Maximo Using MAS CLI (AWS only)

 For Maximo deployment on AWS, you can run the cli command below.
+As an option, you can include demo data.
+Both MAS Manage and Health are installed.

 One benefit of using the CLI command line is that the entire installation process is fully automated once you provide the required values upfront.
 The tradeoff is that it does not provide the flexibilities that Ansible playbooks do.
 It's worth noting that the MAS CLI command is using the same Ansible playbooks behind the scenes.

 Note that the "mas install" command does not work on Azure due to missing cluster ingress cert secret name.